On 25th September 2014 Spanish Shipping Act 14/2014 came into effect.

 It refers to Private Law issues (such as bareboat charter, time and voyage charter and bills of lading, terminal cargo handling contracts, contract of pilotage, insurance, etc.), Public Law (regulating the registration of ships, their nationality, vessel’s clearance, maritime safety, stowaways, the right of innocent passage, civil and criminal jurisdiction on foreign vessels, sea pollution, etc.), and lastly to Procedural Law (time-limits for different actions, provisions on jurisdiction clause, specific proceedings for a forced sale of a ship, among other issues).

-Another characteristic to be highlighted is that the Act definitely updates shipping regulations in Spain, which were still based in our Code of Commerce dd.
+Another characteristic to be highlighted is that the Spanish Shipping Act definitely updates shipping regulations in Spain, which were still based in our Code of Commerce dd.
 1885.

 We have to welcome the new procedural rules which will help to implement some international Conventions that were ratified by Spain years ago.
 A good example is the Convention on Limitation of Liability for Maritime Claims (LLMC 76/96).
 The Act lays down “ad hoc” procedure to establish and distribute the fund, what did not exist before; and tackles the crucial points on jurisdiction and specific time-limits to invoke limitation.